oferraro/iPresence/README.md

  Run the server
- - php -S localhost:8000 project/api.php
+ - php -S localhost:8000 api.php

  System requirements
  - This was created using PHP 7.4.4